-Present- In the 1800’s-1900’s grand bath houses were being constructed to offer visitors and locals a place to fully immerse in history and culture.
+Present- In the 1800’s-1900’s grand bathhouses were being constructed to offer visitors and locals a place to fully immerse in history and culture.
 Interestingly the geothermal heat coming up from the earth heats the water at the surface to 143 degrees!
-Today, there are 8 bathhouses in pristine condition showcased on the esteemed Bathhouse Row.
+Today, there are eight bathhouses in pristine condition showcased on the esteemed Bathhouse Row.

 Hot Springs National Park:

-When we were ready we went up to the third floor via the stairs and it opens up unto the verandah.
+When we were ready, we went up to the third floor via the stairs, and it opens up unto the verandah.
 The views were quite lovely.
-There were many visible mountains and peaks and you can witness.
+There were many visible mountains and peaks, you can view.
 I knew while I was on this trip I wanted to see plenty of mountains and I did get to see the Ouachita, Ozark, Indian, North, West, Sugarloaf, and Music mountains.
 You can see creeks and forests and even the city.

 Downtown Hot Springs:

 Historic Bathhouse Row-